richmahn/en_ta/translate/figs-exclusive/sub-title.md

-What is exclusive and inclusive "we"?
+What is exclusive and inclusive “we”?